pachadotdev/instructor-training/index.md

 redirect_from: "http://swcarpentry.github.io/instructor-training/"
 ---

+## Note: This version of the Instructor Training curriculum is used during update periods for testing only and is not maintained or synced with our primary repository at other times.
+For the main version of our Instructor Training curriculum please visit <https://carpentries.github.io/instructor-training/>.

 Welcome to The Carpentries Instructor Training curriculum!
 Originally released in 2016, this resource is collaboratively maintained and taught by The Carpentries Instructor Trainer community.
 Minor changes occur routinely; major updates are chronicled in our release history.

 Carpentries Instructor Training has the following goals: